movider/movider-blog/content/blog/2019-07-10-how-to-send-an-sms-with-php-using-movider-api.md

 4. If everything was set correctly, you will get a response like this.

 ```
 {     "remaining_balance":3.49211382,   "total_sms":1,   "phone_number_list":[        {           "number":"<YOUR_DESTINATION_PHONE_NUMBER>",         "message_id":"j9sPvkZrHFjFPH0p9UUXJM",         "price":0.0140625      }   ],   "bad_phone_number_list":[     ]}
 ```

 5. Done!
-Take a coffee break.
+Take your coffee break.